For Authors / Contributors

 Review Procedures

 All submissions will be reviewed by the editor.
-If the submission does not fit the mission of the publication or conform to the submission guidelines, the editor may reject a submission without submitting it to reviewers.
+If the submission does not fit the mission of the publication or conforms to the submission guidelines, the editor may reject a submission without submitting it to reviewers.
 Manuscripts that meet the mission and conform to the submission guidelines are reviewed by members of the JPRE Editorial Review Board and by other reviewers chosen by the editor because of their expertise on the subject.
 Typically, three reviewers assess each research article manuscript, while two reviewers assess the teaching brief manuscripts.
-The blind review process used by JPRE is designed to ensure that neither authors nor reviewers know the identity of the other group.
+The anonymous peer-review process used by JPRE is designed to ensure that neither authors nor reviewers know the identity of the other group.
 The evaluations and recommendations of the reviewers guide the editor’s decision.
+JPRE accepts submissions on a rolling basis and publishes at least three times per year (March/April, July/August, November/December) with usually 1-2 additional “special issues” annually.
+These are usually proposed by a member of the public as a “special call” with deadlines that correspond with the guest editorial team schedule.

 Copyright